ASSERT-KTH/spork/README.md

 ## Experimental: compile as a native image

-Spork can be compiled a native executable file using [GraalVM](https://www.graalvm.org/).
+Spork can be compiled to a native executable file using [GraalVM](https://www.graalvm.org/).
-To do so, you need to first install GraalVM's JDK for Java 17 (Spork does not support Java 21 yet, see [#409](https://github.com/ASSERT-KTH/spork/issues/479)).
+To do so, you need to first install GraalVM's JDK for Java 17 (Spork does not support Java 21 yet, see [#479](https://github.com/ASSERT-KTH/spork/issues/479)).
 Running `mvn package -P native` will then generate a native image in `target/spork`.

 **Note:** the native image is known to behave differently to the `.jar` file, producing different conflict resolution results.
 Help to debug this would be welcome.